box/boxcli/examples/User Deprovisioning/README.md

 Deleted employee Managed User 1
 ```

+## 3. Logging
+Logs are written to a `logs` folder within the folder that contains this script.
+The logs are named `Users_Deprovision_all.txt` and `Users_Deprovision_errors.txt`.
+The former contains all log entries and the latter contains only errors.

 ## Disclaimer
 This project is a collection of open source examples and should not be treated as an officially supported product.
 Use at your own risk.